Trauma in pregnancy

 In the third trimester, it can be particularly difficult to determine whether the appearance of the placenta is sinister or not.
 Prominent chorionic villous plate indentations may resemble ischaemic changes and venous lake may resemble active bleeding in the placenta.
 CT is only used to diagnose placental abruption if the CT has been performed to exclude maternal injury.

 If there is no concern about maternal injury then ultrasound is the investigation of choice.
 However, ultrasound is also insensitive for abruption and cannot exclude it.
-External fetal monitoring is used to dictate ongoing management.
+External fetal monitoring with cardiotocography (CTG) is used to dictate ongoing management.

 Injury to the fetus

 Direct injury to the fetus is uncommon as it is protected by the maternal body wall, the uterus and amniotic fluid 1.
 Thus injuries to the fetus are most common in the third trimester when the volume of amniotic fluid relative to the volume of the fetus is reduced.
 Fetal skull fracture and head injury are the most common injuries are often due to maternal pelvic fracture.

 - 1. Sadro C, Bernstein MP, Kanal KM.
 Imaging of trauma: Part 2, Abdominal trauma and pregnancy-a radiologist's guide to doing what is best for the mother and baby.
 AJR Am J Roentgenol.
 2012;199 (6): 1207-19. doi:10.2214/AJR.12.9091 - Pubmed citation

 - 2. Puri A, Khadem P, Ahmed S et-al. Imaging of trauma in a pregnant patient.
 Semin.
 Ultrasound CT MR. 2012;33 (1): 37-45. doi:10.1053/j.sult.2011.10.007 - Pubmed citation